dashfaq/dashfaq.github.io/index.md

 <a name="not-glad">**Why does everyone hate the Glad button?**</a> <sup>[[#not-glad](#not-glad)]</sup>

 > The Glad brand button is notorious for not giving the credit.
-You will need to contact Amazon customer support to tell them issue the credit.
-The Glad button is the one that does this, and no one knows why.
+You will need to contact Amazon customer support to tell them to issue the credit.
+The Glad button is the only button that does this, and no one knows why.

 <a name="will-amazon-punish-me">**Will Amazon punish me if I claim credits without ordering anything?**</a> <sup>[[#will-amazon-punish-me](#will-amazon-punish-me)]</sup>